 Results and appeals

-- learner results slips and CSV files for external assessment results to view and download from the results area
+- external assessment results slips and CSV files to view and download from the results area

 - previous claims and eCertificates that you can view and download in the certification area.